Certified Sensory Inclusive Facility

 Sensory Bags

-Sensory backpacks and weighted lap pads are available for rent in the Gift Shop located inside the Zoo, to the left upon entering through the Ticket Booth.
+Sensory backpacks and weighted lap pads are available for rent in the Membership Office located inside the Zoo, to the right upon entering through the Ticket Booth.

 Bags include: noise-reducing headphones, wacky track fidget, Monkey tube fidget, Marble fidget, visual cue card and KultureCity VIP lanyard.

-Bags are available to rent for a Zoo daily visit at no additional cost by leaving a photo ID at the Gift Shop.
+Bags are available to rent for daily visits at no additional cost by leaving a photo ID at the Membership Office.
 Bags must be returned at the end of each visit and are sanitized before the next use.

 Weighted Lap Pads